Scar Therapy

 Scar Tissue is Less Functional

-Scar therapy can be highly beneficial following surgery, physical trauma, or radiotherapy – all of which can lead to the formation of scar tissue.
+Scar therapy may be very helpful following surgery, physical trauma, or radiotherapy – all of which can lead to the formation of stiff scar tissue.
 Scars may be visible on the surface or hidden deeper within the body, forming internal adhesions where tissues stick together.
-Scar tissue is fibrotic, less elastic, and can limit mobility.
-Even scars that appear healed on the outside can still cause discomfort, including pain, numbness, sensitivity, or restricted movement.
+Scar tissue is fibrotic, less elastic, and may limit mobility.
+Even scars that appear healed on the outside can still cause discomfort – pain, numbness, sensitivity or restricted movement.

 How May Scar Therapy Help?

-This targeted approach can help remodel the tissue formed after surgery or injury, reduce excessive scar tissue buildup, and may also improve the appearance of the scar.
-Scar therapy is especially effective for newer scars (less than two years old), but older scars can still respond positively, as the body continues to adapt, heal, and regenerate over time.
+At Feel Better Bristol we specialise in gentle, non-invasive scar massage and myofascial release used together to treat scar tissue, fibrosis and adhesions.
+This targeted approach helps remodel the tissue formed after surgery or injury, reduce excessive scar tissue buildup, and may improve the appearance of the scar.
+Scar therapy is seen to be very effective for new scars (less than two years old), but older scars still respond positively, as the body continues to adapt and regenerate over time.

 What can Scar Therapy assist with?

-- Internal scar tissue after mastectomy, lumpectomy or reconstruction
+• Internal scarring after mastectomy, lumpectomy or surgical reconstruction

 What Happens During A Treatment?

-We’ll also give you personalised self-care advice and recommend products to support your healing at home.
-Depending on the scar, an initial course of 2 to 6 sessions is often recommended, with noticeable and lasting improvements typically seen.
+We will give you personalised self-care advice and recommendations for products to support your healing at home.
+Depending on the scar, a course of 2 to 6 sessions is often necessary to allow noticeable and lasting improvements to be seen.

 Will My Scar Vanish?

-While we can’t make scar tissue disappear completely, early treatment often leads to the most noticeable cosmetic improvements.
-That said, we’ve also seen excellent results with older scars—tissue continues to respond and change, even years after an injury or surgery.
+While we can’t make scar tissue disappear completely, early treatment often produces the most noticeable cosmetic improvements.
+That said, we’ve also seen excellent results with older scars, as the tissue continues to respond and change years after the initial injury or surgery.

-Keloid scars tend to be more resistant and may take longer to respond, while hypertrophic scars can improve with treatment but often require regular, consistent therapy over time.
+Keloid scars tend to be more resistant and take longer to respond.
+Hypertrophic scars can improve with treatment, but may need regular, consistent therapy over time.

 GET IN TOUCH TO FIND OUT MORE – BOOK A FREE 10 MINUTE CHAT